Haivision/srt/docs/API.md

 - `0`: relative to input rate (see `SRTO_INPUTBW`)
 - `>0`: absolute limit in B/s

-- *NOTE: This option has a default value -1, but for cases when the stream rate is mostly constant, it is recommended to use value 0 here and shape the bandwidth limit using `SRTO_INPUTBW` and `SRTO_OHEADBW` options.*
+- *NOTE: This option has a default value of -1.
+For cases when the stream rate is mostly constant however, it is recommended to use value 0 here and shape the bandwidth limit using `SRTO_INPUTBW` and `SRTO_OHEADBW` options.*

 ---